-Please deliver the necessary documents through your personal Omaposti channel, which you can log into through the following link:
+Please deliver the necessary documents through your personal Omaposti channel.

 Finnish law requires banks to know their customers, which includes finding out whether they are a Politically Exposed Person (PEP) or a family member or a close business associate of a PEP.

 A PEP is a person who during the past year has held or is currently holding a public position, such as:

 - a member of a supreme decision-making body auditing government finances

 - a member of the board of a central bank

 - an officer of a body of generals

 The immediate family members of a PEP are: